JuliaMusic/MIDI.jl/paper/paper.md

 # Scientific Application
 Microtiming deviations are defined as temporal deviations below the phrase level, typically in the millisecond range.
-These have been studied extensively in the literature and their importance and influence are debated strongly [@Madison2011, @Butterfield2010, @Madison2014, @Fruehauf2013, @Davies2013, @Senn2016, @Matsushita2016, @Hofmann2017, @Kilchenmann2015, @Benadon2009, @Butterfield2011, @Danielsen2015, @Danielsen2015a, @Senn2017, @Madison2014, @McGuiness2006, @Iyer2002].
+These have been studied extensively in the literature and their importance and influence are debated strongly, see  [@Madison2011, @Butterfield2010, @Fruehauf2013, @Davies2013, @Senn2016, @Hofmann2017] and references therein.

 Qualitative studies of these microtiming deviations have been done extensively by Geisel and coworkers [@Hennig2011, @Hennig2014, @Raesaenen2015, @Sogorski2018].
 A crucial finding is that the sequence of such deviations is not random but power-law correlated.
 In addition there is very strong evidence that their distribution is normal (Gaussian).